OFS/ofs.github.io/docs/hw/common/user_guides/ug_kvm/ug_kvm.md

 ## 5. Create a VM Using Virt-Manager

-Before creating the virtual machine, ensure the DFL drivers are installed in your host machine; the instructions are located here, [OFS Site](https://ofs.github.io) select your desired platform and select Getting stated guide.
+Before creating the virtual machine, ensure the DFL drivers are installed in your host machine; the instructions are located here, [Open FPGA Stack (OFS) Collateral Site](https://ofs.github.io/ofs-2024.1-1) select your desired platform and select Getting stated guide.

 To create a Red Hat 8.2 or Ubuntu 22.04  virtual machine (VM) using `virt-manager` and share PCI devices with the VM, you will need to perform the following steps: